monte-language/monte/docs/source/intro.rst

 Object Capability Discipline
 ----------------------------

-The key to supporting dynamic code execution without vulnerability is :dfn:`object capability discipline`, which consists of:
+A :dfn:`capability` is a reference to an object and represents authority to invoke methods on the object.
+The key to supporting dynamic code execution without vulnerability is :dfn:`object capability discipline`, which consists
+of:

 Memory safety and encapsulation
   There is no way to get a reference to an object except by creating one or